 I met with Mary to discuss the redesign of her website.
-We reviewed her existing site and compared it to other artist sites.
-We discussed the styling, structure, content, and identified the pain points of her current site.
+We talked about the styling, structure, content, and identified the pain points of her current site.
+Also, we examined other artist sites and made notes of inspirational interfaces.
 I synthesized these findings into a cohesive project plan.

 From the project plan, a site diagram was created.
-This new structure was clean and resolved all of the pain points in the structure of her existing website.
+This new structure was clear, concise, and resolved all of the pain points of her existing website.

 I created a style guide and defined the typography, colors, buttons, effects, and interactive background.
 I presented this, made refinements from feedback, and built a UI Kit of reusable elements.